Texas Birder Press: Rumors of Home

 Michael Mathews

-I’m a proud East Texas native who once took the scenic route all the way from the Atlantic to the Pacific—just to realize the Piney Woods was where I really belonged – near where I hear rumors of home.
+I’m a proud East Texas native who has lived coast to coast, from the Atlantic to the Pacific, only to discover that the Piney Woods was where I really belonged, near where I hear rumors of home.

-Since planting my boots firmly back in East Texas in 2014, I’ve put my biology background to work first as a Texas Master Naturalist, then for three years I served as as the Trip Director for Tyler Audubon.
-I run several Facebook birding groups, several nature related websites, teach Nature Photography Workshops, lead Birding Field Trips, and, on any given day, you’ll likely find me wandering through the woods, camera in hand.
+Since planting my boots firmly back in East Texas in 2014, I’ve put my biology background to work as a Texas Master Naturalist and later spent three years serving as Trip Director for Tyler Audubon.
+Along the way, I’ve somehow created several Facebook birding groups, created Texas Birder & several birding-related websites, taught nature photography workshops, and lead more birding field trips than any reasonable person should.